There’s a secret to learning the four tones in Mandarin Chinese.

 - wŏ xiăng măi yī liàng zì xíng chē (“I would like to buy a bicycle”)

-Hungry for more?
-Here are some other resources that you might find useful in your quest:
+Looking for online resources to help you practice?
+Here are some that you might find useful in your quest:

 Mandarin Chinese Tone Pair Drills: Useful charts with Chinese tone drills that you can download.
 They include audio.